josemarinfarina/SciBlend-ShaderGenerator/README.md

-# SciBlend: Shader Generator for Blender
+# SciBlend: Shader Generator for Blender v.2.0.0

-This script is an add-on for Blender 4.2 that serves as a powerful shader generator, particularly useful for scientific visualizations.
-It allows users to create and apply customizable scientific ColorRamps to 3D objects, enhancing the visualization of data imported from Paraview or other scientific sources.
+This Blender add-on serves as a powerful shader generator, specifically designed for scientific visualizations.
+It allows users to create and apply customizable scientific ColorRamps to 3D objects, enhancing the visualization of data from various sources, including VTK files, Paraview exports, and any mesh with custom attributes.

 ![SciBlend Shader Example](media/1.png)